corne12345/Lekker-oke-/README.md

 upper bound that surely will not be met.
 This upperbound is at **16029000**.

 ### Visualisation of the state
-This problem will be displayed as a map of all the houses at their coordinates.
+This problem will be displayed as a map of all the houses at their coordinates, as shown in the picture below.
 ![afbeelding](https://user-images.githubusercontent.com/43990565/49215236-a5795080-f3c8-11e8-9583-29a6e7dbe636.png)

 ## Structure